-- 19. Exceptionally, with College approval, students may take up to 20 credits of additional study at Scottish Credit and Qualifications Framework (SCQF) levels 7-11 during each year of study. - 20.
-Students may attend courses on a class-only basis (i.e. not for credit), with the approval of the Programme Director and, where relevant, the supervisor or Personal Tutor.
+19. Exceptionally, with College approval, students may take up to 20 credits of additional study at Scottish Credit and Qualifications Framework (SCQF) levels 7-11 during each year of study.

+20. Students may take courses on a class-only basis (i.e. not for credit), with the agreement of the course organiser, and the approval of the Programme Director, or supervisor.
 Decisions will be based on the overall load (credit and non-credit bearing) on the student in the year.
-The additional credits must not be more than one-third of the scheduled number of credits for the year.
+Students may not take more than 40 additional credits in any year.